-"The earth shall reel to and fro like a drunkard, and shall be removed like a cottage; and the transgression thereof shall be heavy upon it; and it shall fall, and not rise again.'
+"The earth shall reel to and fro like a drunkard, and shall be removed like a cottage; and the transgression thereof shall be heavy upon it; and it shall fall, and not rise again."

-This is the word of the Almighty concerning "the end of this wicked world."
+These are the words of the Almighty concerning "the end of this wicked world."
 The people of San Francisco were wrong when they thought the final stroke of God's justice had fallen on this wicked world.
 They were right in that they were impressed with the proximity of its approach.

-But the twenty-fourth of Isaiah is not confined to the ungodly and their impenitence.
+But the twenty-fourth of Isaiah, from which the above is quoted, is not confined to the ungodly and their impenitence.
+We are also told how those who trust in Him will pass through these calamities: